termly/apidocs/endpoints/websites_get.md

   * `city` city
   * `country` country
 * `consent_count` number of users who have consented to cookies
-* `code_snippet` object that contains Javascript snippets to install termly on the website
+* `code_snippet` object that contains JavaScript snippets to install termly on the website
-    * `banner` Javascript snippet to install the banner on the website
+    * `banner` JavaScript snippet to install the banner on the website
-    * `cookie_preference_button` Javascript snippet to install the preferences button on the website
+    * `cookie_preference_button` JavaScript snippet to install the preferences button on the website

 `errors` will have 0 or more of the [error object](../error_object.md#get-errors).